Outstanding Opportunities for Exceptional Students

-The mission of The Charles Stark Draper Laboratory, Inc. (“Draper”) is to serve the national interest as an independent not-for-profit laboratory engaged in applied research, engineering development, advanced technical education, and technology transfer.
-Draper originated in the 1930's as the MIT Instrumentation Laboratory, and became independent from MIT in 1973.
-Since then, the flagship Draper Fellow Program has supported over 1,000 graduate students pursuing advanced degrees in engineering and the sciences.
+Since 1973, the Draper Fellow Program has supported over 1,000 graduate students pursuing advanced degrees in engineering and the sciences.
 Draper Fellow Alumni are from both civilian and military backgrounds and excel worldwide in the technical, corporate, government, academic and entrepreneurship sectors.

-In the 2017/8 academic year, Draper is supporting more than 60 Fellows at multiple universities in the Draper Fellow Program and two graduate students in the inaugural Hertz-Draper Fellowship Program.
+In the 2019/20 academic year, Draper is supporting 65 Fellows at 9 universities in the Draper Fellow Program and two graduate students in the Hertz-Draper Fellow Program.
+Twenty-one Draper Fellows graduated in 2019.

 The Draper Fellow Program provides structured additional professional development opportunities for students to complement and supplement their research experiences.
 Additionally, Fellows have the opportunity to be paired with a mentor drawn from Program alumni to leverage the Draper Fellow network across space and time.